filetrust/glasswall-engineering-site/docs/guides/aws-fargate-container-deployment.md

 ```

 ## Setup networking
 The service creation requires network configuration to be specified.
-The networkgin is defined within Amazon Virtual Private Cloud (VPC),  a virtual network dedicated to your AWS account..
+The networking is defined within Amazon Virtual Private Cloud (VPC),  a virtual network dedicated to your AWS account.

 The Default VPC can be used.
 The subnets should be within it.
 If one does not already exist, a new security group can be added that opens any necessary ports (for ICAP port 1344 is required).
 An example ICAP Security Group configuration is shown below.
 ```